mas-bandwidth/yojimbo/BUILDING.md

 The soak test is self validating.
 As long as it keeps receiving messages it's working.
 CTRL-C to stop.

+## Profiling

+There is now a profiling testbed for libyojimbo.

+This testbed connects local 64 clients to a secure server in the same process and exchanges packets, messages and blocks continuously between them.

+While the client and server are in the same process, packets are still encrypted and sent over sockets performance is representative of real world usage of the library.

+The good news: The performance is very good, and after fixing some minor hotspots (see CHANGES.md) the total cost of libyojimbo library is smaller than the time it takes to call sendto/recvfrom, and much, much less than the time spent encrypting and decrypting packets.
+This means that the actual performance cost of libyojimbo connection management and serializing packets is neglible.

+If you'd like to look at the profile results yourself, you'll need a copy of Visual Studio 2015 (Community edition is fine).

+It is necessary to first make some modifications to premake5.lua so you have debug symbols in release build for the profiler.

+First, add symbols to the release configuration:

+    configuration "Release"
+        optimize "Speed"
+        defines { "NDEBUG" }

+Next remove fatal warnings, because you will have some missing debug symbol warnings for prebuilt libraries.

+Change this line:

+    flags { "ExtraWarnings", "FatalWarnings", "StaticRuntime", "FloatFast" }

+to:

+    flags { "ExtraWarnings", "StaticRuntime", "FloatFast" }

+Now run "premake5 solution", switch to "Release" configuration and rebuild all.

+Right click on "profile" project an set it as the startup project.
+Press ALT-F2 then check "CPU Usage" and click the blue "Start" button.

+After about minute you should have enough samples.
+Close the profile process and view the results.
+Enjoy.

 ## Feedback

 This is pre-release software so please email me with any feedback you have <glenn.fiedler@gmail.com>